150+ new gemstones now online! Shop before they run out - Shipping Worldwide 🌎

 Are blue sapphires a good investment?

-Blue sapphires are considered a solid investment, especially high-quality, untreated stones with vibrant color and excellent clarity.
-These gemstones have steadily appreciated in value over time, particularly those from prestigious origins like Kashmir or Ceylon.
+Yes, blue sapphires are considered a solid investment, particularly high-quality, untreated stones with vibrant color and excellent clarity.
+These gemstones have steadily appreciated in value over time, especially those from prestigious origins like Kashmir or Ceylon.
 Investing in certified sapphires with a well-documented provenance can enhance their long-term value.
 However, like all investments, it’s essential to do thorough research and consult with gem experts before purchasing.

 What is the price for blue sapphire?